 Navy submarines are the most powerful and capable vessels of their kind in the world today.
 There are more than 70 submarines in the Navy Submarine Fleet.
 Each one is nuclear-powered and classified as one of three different types:

-Fast Attack Submarine (SSN) – The ultimate hunters of the sea, attack submarines are primarily designed to seek and destroy enemy submarines and surface ships.
+The ultimate hunters of the sea, fast-attack submarines are primarily designed to seek and destroy enemy submarines and surface ships.
 They are fast, agile and armed with torpedoes and cruise missiles.
-SSNs are the most common type of Navy submarine – highlighted by the state-of-the-art Virginia class.
-Learn more about Fast Attack Submarines.
+SSNs are the most common type of Navy Submarine – highlighted by the state-of-the-art Virginia-class.

-Ballistic Missile Submarine (SSBN) – The great intimidators of the sea, ballistic missile submarines (often called “boomers”) are designed to serve a single mission: strategic deterrence.
+The great intimidators of the sea, ballistic missile submarines (often called “boomers”) are designed to serve a single mission: strategic deterrence.
 They are armed with long-range intercontinental nuclear missiles and stealthily patrol the ocean’s depths, unseen yet feared.
 There are 14 SSBNs in operation – each one with enough onboard firepower to make it roughly the fifth most powerful nation on earth.
-Learn more about Ballistic Missile Submarines.

-Guided Missile Submarine (SSGN) – The covert operators of the sea, guided missile submarines are specially configured to serve and support the needs of special operations around the globe.
+The covert operators of the sea, guided missile submarines are specially configured to serve and support the needs of special operations around the globe.
 They are armed with tactical missiles and superior communications and are equally ready to spy or strike.
 All four of the SSGNs in operation feature a lock-out chamber that allows for clandestine insertion and retrieval of Spec Ops forces.
-Learn more about Guided Missile Submarines.

 When you imagine serving on a sub, it’s normal to wonder about things like where you’d deploy and for how long, when and where you’d work and sleep, what you might do with free time and how you’d stay in touch with loved ones.
 Get some insight here.